jeanpetric/JavaMetrics/README.md

 - easily extensible
 - allows selection of specific static code metrics
 - runs on source code (rather than byte code)
+- can be used as a library in any Java code

 # Running the tool